ipni/.github/profile/README.md

 # IPNI
 Welcome to the InterPlanetary Network Indexer (IPNI) organization on GitHub.

-IPNI is a content routing system optimized to take billions of CIDs from large-scale data providers, and allow fast lookup of provider information using these CIDs over a simple HTTP REST API.
+IPNI is a content routing system optimized to take billions of CIDs from large data providers, and provide fast lookup of provider information from these CIDs over a simple HTTP REST API.

 See [IPNI specification](https://github.com/ipni/specs/blob/main/IPNI.md) for more information.